2bttns/2bttns/install/docker-run/README.md

 1. Create a PostgreSQL database container attached with a Docker volume and a Docker network.
 2. Create a 2bttns admin console container in the same Docker network.
 3. Apply the necessary 2bttns admin console database migrations to the PostgreSQL database.
-4. Seed the PostgreSQL database with example data
+4. Seed the PostgreSQL database with example data.

 ### docker-run-minimal.sh